ibm-cloud-docs/power-iaas/set-full-linux.md

 ### Configure a Cloud connection
 {: #configure-cloud-connection}

--	Ensure that you set up a cloud connection between a private network that will be attached to the Cloud connection and the private server.
+-	Ensure that you set up a cloud connection between a private network that is attached to the Cloud connection and the private server.
--	Each environment will need its own cloud connection.
+-	Each environment needs its own cloud connection.
 - You will need the details of this private network for further configuration.

 For more information on creating a Cloud connection, see [Managing Cloud connections](/docs/power-iaas?topic=power-iaas-cloud-connections).